HajjSalad/STM32-ESP32-IoT-Monitor-and-Control/README.md

-## IoT Monitor and Control with STM32 & ESP32
+## 🌐 IoT Monitor and Control with STM32 & ESP32

-A scalable IoT solution combining STM32 for sensor simulation and ESP32 for cloud connectivity, built with FreeRTOS and AWS IoT Core.

-## 🚀 Project Overview
-A complete IoT demonstration platform featuring:
-- **STM32** as sensor data generator (simulating digital sensors via HAL)
-- **ESP32** as edge gateway with FreeRTOS real-time scheduling
-- **AWS IoT Core** for secure cloud connectivity
-- **Infrastructure-as-Code** provisioning with Terraform
+An embedded IoT system that monitors temperature and motion in a room, drives climate and lighting control, and publishes sensor data to AWS IoT Core.
+An STM32 runs the sensor and control logic via FreeRTOS, forwarding data to an ESP32 which manages Wi-Fi connectivity and cloud publishing over MQTT.

+The system is split into two components:
+- **🧪 STM32 Sensor Node** - sensor reads, device control, and UART forwarding
+- **☁️ ESP32 Cloud Gateway** - Wi-Fi management and AWS IoT Core publishing

 ---
 ### 🧪 STM32 Sensor Node